Advertising

 Frieren Artificial Intelligence AI

-Every aspect of Frieren was carefully analyzed and recreated, from her abilities to her subtlest facial expressions, resulting in a virtual representation that comes very close to reality.
-It's almost as if Frieren came to life before our eyes, all thanks to the power of modern technology.
+Every aspect of Frieren has been carefully analyzed and recreated, from her abilities to her most subtle facial expressions, resulting in a virtual representation that comes very close to reality.
+It's almost as if Frieren comes to life before our eyes, all thanks to the power of modern technology.

-Therefore, the series, animated by the renowned studio Madhouse (responsible for works such as Hunter x Hunter and Death Note) and directed by Keiichirou Saitou, known for his excellent work in the adaptation of “Bocchi the Rock!”, has exceeded fans' expectations in several crucial aspects for an engaging narrative.
+Thus, the series, animated by the renowned Madhouse studio (responsible for works such as Hunter x Hunter and Death Note) and directed by Keiichirou Saitou, known for his excellent work adapting "Bocchi the Rock!", has exceeded fans' expectations in several crucial aspects for an engaging narrative.

 Synopsis:

-As for the plot, after the demon king's defeat, the victorious band of heroes prepares to part ways and return home.
-Frieren, the mage, Himmel, the hero, Heiter, the priest, and Eisen, the warrior, reminisce about their decade-long journey as they prepare to say goodbye.
+As for the plot, after the defeat of the demon king, the group of victorious heroes prepares to separate and return home.
+Frieren, the mage, Himmel, the hero, Heiter, the priest, and Eisen, the warrior, reminisce about the moments of their decade-long journey as they prepare to say goodbye.

-Therefore, it is worth mentioning that this entire work is based on the manga written by Kanehito Yamada and illustrated by Tsukasa Abe, being serialized in Shogakukan's Weekly Shōnen Sunday since April 2020.
+Therefore, it is worth highlighting that this entire work is based on the manga written by Kanehito Yamada and illustrated by Tsukasa Abe, which has been serialized in Shogakukan's Weekly Shōnen Sunday since April 2020.

-And if you're curious to check out the incredible images generated by artificial intelligence (AI) or have watched the Elf anime.
+And if you're curious to check out the incredible images generated by artificial intelligence (AI), or if you've watched the Elfa anime...

-Finally, don't forget to join our WhatsApp group to stay up to date with all the news!
+Finally, don't forget to join our WhatsApp group to stay up-to-date on all the news!
 See you there! ????

 © 山田鐘人・アベツカサ/小学館/「葬送のフリーレン」製作委員会